-At the beginning of the year I wrote a blog about setting goals to pave the path to the changes you want to happen in your life.
+At the beginning of the year I wrote a blog post about setting goals to pave the path to the changes you want to see happening in your life.

 Setting the goals is the easy part.
 The next and more difficult step is to achieve them.
 This implies accountability, motivation and care.
 Yes care.